Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 HEAT technicians gossiped about their Operators, naturally.
 It was hard *not* to, when their daily routines revolved around what the Operators were up to.
 Jack knew Moho’s timetable probably better than Moho himself did, and of course that went for everyone else.

 So when ‘Horse and Righteous got themselves confined to barracks for a week after bloody *breaking* the gym...
 It got noticed.
-Hargreaves, Doyle, Deacon and Brown all got pissy about it, but… well, there was nothing to be done.
+Hargreaves, Doyle, Deacon and Brown all got pissy about it, but... well, there was nothing to be done.
 Besides, it wasn’t like *they* were confined to barracks, so all that really happened was they got their schedule changed unexpectedly.

 In the end, Miller had told them to suck it up: *"That’s the Service, guys.
 Deal with it."*

 It was hard not to speculate about the change in behavior, though.
-Everyone knew that ‘Horse had absolutely *pasted* Firth, which was…terrifying.
+Everyone knew that ‘Horse had absolutely *pasted* Firth, which was... terrifying.
 That had made things pretty damn awkward between their technicians too, since techs tended to be loyal to their "Lad."
 Deacon in particular had been visibly biting her tongue a few times.

 What got everyone talking was how conflicted ‘Horse got over it all afterward, though.
-And Jack, allegedly, was the expert on all things Warhorse thanks to having grown up being babysitted by him, so…
+And Jack, allegedly, was the expert on all things Warhorse thanks to having grown up being babysitted by him, so...

 "Look, I don’t know what you want me to say.
 He’s never been one to back down from a fight.
 Like, ever.
 And that was before he started getting really big around sixteen, too.
 But he’s also...
 Adam."